JCGutierrezConcha/Predict-Frogs-Presence-Using-Climate-Data/README.md

 ## Problem description

-This project is based in 2022 EY Open Science Data Challenge: Biodiversity.
+This project is based on 2022 EY Open Science Data Challenge: Biodiversity.

 I worked in novice level of the challenge.
 In this level the task was to build a computational model that can identify the occurrence of frogs for a single location using a single data source.